elastic/apm-agent-nodejs/README.md

 - **Default:** `info`

 Set the verbosity level the Opbeat client.
-Note that this does not have any influence what types of errors that are logged to Opbeat.
+Note that this does not have any influence what types of errors that are sent to Opbeat.
 This only controls how chatty the Opbeat client are in your logs.

 Possible levels are: `debug`, `info`, `warn`, `error` and `fatal`.